davidenq/coditor/README.md

 ## `window.coditor` object

-`window.coditor` object containt two values:
+`window.coditor` object contain two values:

-- cfg: [array] that containt props
+- cfg: [array] contain props
-- value: [object] containt data about the information that was captured when clicked button (get the current editor information)
+- value: [object] contain data about the information that was captured when clicked button (get the current editor information)
 > whether you specified http config or not, also will be have the value information that was captured when clicked button get the current editor information.

 ## Screenshots